Affected and Interested Parties

 A CR-101 was filed on January 27, 2023 as WSR#23-04-060.
 View the CR-101 for WAC 246-282-990 (PDF).
 The department intends to have rules become effective in July 2024.

 How to Get Involved

 The Department of Health will use a collaborative rule-making approach.
 The Department will keep interested parties informed of the rule development through email correspondence and regular posting of information on department rule-making website.
 The department will share status and findings with its standings group Shellfish Rulemaking Advisory Committee during its already planned meeting dates.
-The department will share drafts rules and conduct an informal comment period on this website when the draft rules are ready for review.
+The department will share drafts rules on this website when the draft rules are ready for review.

 For More Information